pulumi/registry/themes/default/content/registry/packages/yandex/installation-configuration.md

     $ pulumi config set yandex:yandex:folderId ZZZZZZ
     ```

+The complete list of
-A full set of configuration parameters can be found listed on the [Project README](https://github.com/pulumi/pulumi-yandex/blob/master/README.md).
+configuration parameters is in the [Yandex Cloud provider README](https://github.com/pulumi/pulumi-yandex/blob/master/README.md).
 Remember to pass `--secret` when setting `token` so that it is properly encrypted.